| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 gauss(x,_sigma,_is_normalized) returns exp(-x^2/(2*s^2))/(is_normalized?sqrt(2*pi*sigma^2):1).

-narg(a_1,...,a_N) returns the number of specified arguments (here, N).
+narg(a_1,...,a_N) returns the number of given arguments (here, N).

 isnum(), isnan(), isinf(), isint(), isbool() test the type of the given number or expression, and return 0 (false) or 1 (true).

-isin(v,a_1,...,a_n) returns 0 (false) or 1 (true) whether the first argument v appears in the set of other argument a_i.
+isin(v,a_1,...,a_n) returns 0 (false) or 1 (true) depending on whether the first argument v appears in the set of other argument a_i.

 isint(x,_xmin,_xmax) returns 1 (true), if x is an integer in range [xmin,xmax], otherwise 0 (false).

-argkth(), argmin(), argmax(), argminabs(), argmaxabs()', avg(), kth(), min(), max(), minabs(), maxabs(), med(), prod(), std(), sum() and var() can be called with an arbitrary number of scalar/vector arguments.
+argkth(), argmin(), argmax(), argminabs(), argmaxabs(), avg(), kth(), min(), max(), minabs(), maxabs(), med(), prod(), std(), sum() and var() can be called with an arbitrary number of scalar/vector arguments.

-vargkth(), vargmin(), vargmax(), vargminabs(), vargmaxabs(), vavg(), vkth(), vmin(), vmax(), vminabs(), vmaxabs(), vmed(), vprod(), vstd(), vsum() and vvar() are the versions of the previous function with vector-valued arguments.
+vargkth(), vargmin(), vargmax(), vargminabs(), vargmaxabs(), vavg(), vkth(), vmin(), vmax(), vminabs(), vmaxabs(), vmed(), vprod(), vstd(), vsum() and vvar() are the versions of the previous function with vector arguments.

-round(value,rounding_value,direction) returns a rounded value. direction can be { -1:to-lowest | 0:to-nearest | 1:to-highest }.
+round(value,rounding_value,direction) returns a rounded value. direction can be { -1:To-lowest | 0:To-nearest | 1:To-highest }.

-softmax(V,_temperature) and softmin(V,_temperature) respectively returns the softmax and softmin of specified vector V. Default value for temperature is 1.
+softmax(V,_temperature) and softmin(V,_temperature) respectively returns the softmax and softmin of vector V. Default value for temperature is 1.

-softargmax(V,_temperature) and softargmin(V,_temperature) respectively returns the softargmax and softargmin of specified vector V. Default value for temperature is 1.
+softargmax(V,_temperature) and softargmin(V,_temperature) respectively returns the softargmax and softargmin of vector V. Default value for temperature is 1.

 lerp(a,b,t) returns a*(1-t)+b*t.

-swap(a,b) swaps the values of the given arguments.
+swap(a,b) swaps the values of the given arguments. swap(#ind,offset0,offset1,_is_vector) swaps pixels of image [ind], located at offsets offset0 and offset1.

 Predefined variable names:

-k: index of the associated image, in [0,l-1].
+k: index of the current image, in [0,l-1].

 wh: shortcut for width*height.